 We're introducing smarter, stronger and safer ways to keep you protected online

-Soon we will ask you to confirm your identity more often when using online banking or when you buy something online with your card.
-It'll provide extra protection against fraud and scams by ensuring it's you who is using your details, and not someone pretending to be you.
+We now sometimes ask you to confirm your identity when using online banking or when you buy something online with your card.
+It provides extra protection against fraud and scams by ensuring it's you who is using your details, and not someone pretending to be you.

 You’ll notice that when you buy something online we’ll sometimes send a code to your mobile phone or email address if we don’t have your mobile number.
 This code is called a One Time Passcode (OTP) and you’ll need it to authorise your card transaction.